mvdb01/assembly-genomics/_episodes/04-ont-assembly.md

 > ## Exercise
 >
->  Assess the quality of the long reads from Oxford Nanopre technology (ONT) located in: `~/asm_workshop/data/ont/DRR198814_44x.fastq.gz`.
+>  Assess the quality of the long reads from Oxford Nanopre technology (ONT) located in: `~/asm_workshop/data/ont/DRR198814.fastq.gz`.
 These are single reads with different read lengths.
-We will use a subset of the data, in this case 44x coverage.
+We will use a subset of the data.
 >
 >
 > Use as output folder `~/asm_workshop/results/fastqc_ont`